cosmos/cosmos-sdk/docs/architecture/adr-003-module-sub-accounts.md

 Each child's attributes must be a subset of their parent's attributes.
 There is no limit on the number of children a `ModuleAccount` can have.
 No `ModuleAccount`s can be removed from a family tree.
+A `ModuleAccount` name must not contain ":".
+A `ModuleAccount` address is the hash of its full path.
-A `ModuleAccount` name is the path of the `ModuleAccount` names used to reach the child.
+A `ModuleAccount`s full path is the path of the `ModuleAccount` names used to reach the child.
 It starts with the root `ModuleAccount` name and is separated by a colon for each parent that follows until the child is reached.

 Example name: `root:parent:child`

 We will add a `TrackBalance` function which recursively updates the passive tracking of parent balances.
-A `ModuleAccount` address is the hash of its name.
 A `ModuleAccount` has no pubkeys.
 The function `AddChildToModuleAccount` will be added to Supply Keeper, It will validate that the granted attributes are a subset of the parent and then register the child's name with the Supply Keeper.